inviqa/chef-magento-ng/README.md

 -------

 We use the following testing tools on this project, which can be installed by running `bundle install`.
-These will all run when you perform `bundle exec rake`, however if you wish to know how to run them individually, they are listed below.
+These will all run when you perform `bundle exec rake test`, however if you wish to know how to run them individually, they are listed below.

     RSpec/ChefSpec for spec style TDD: `bundle exec rspec` Test Kitchen for TDD and testing out individual recipes on a test Virtual Machine: `bundle exec kitchen test` Foodcritic to catch Chef specific style/correctness errors: `bundle exec foodcritic . -f any -C` Rubocop to catch Ruby style "offenses": `bundle exec rubocop`

 Test-Kitchen via vagrant can be quite slow at starting VMs.
 To help with this, there is the opportunity to use test-kitchen's docker plugin and save up to a minute per VM.